-So you want to have a baby but don’t know if you can afford it?
-In this video, Amy Cattelino, CFP® from Pure Financial Advisors talks about the costs involved in raising a child from birth through age 17.
+Just how much does it cost to have a child?
+Can you afford to have a baby?
+In this video, Amy Cattelino, CFP® from Pure Financial Advisors breaks down the costs involved in raising a child from birth through age 17.

 Can I afford to have a baby?
 What an exciting conversation to have!
 Of course, there’s a financial aspect to take a look at, but there’s an emotional aspect too: is your house ready?
 Is your family ready?
 But there’s a financial component as well that’s very important to digest and start to be aware of before making that decision.

 The U.S. Department of Agriculture comes out with a study every year.
 The average cost to raise a kid from 0 to 17 currently is around $233,000.
 Woo!
 Let’s take a deep breath there.
 What that number doesn’t include is what’s the average child care cost?
 Do you want to pay for private education?
 Do you want to pay for college as well?
 So if you plan on working while having your child, child care costs are going to be a big component while you’re at work.
 The average in the nation currently is around $37,000.
 If you also want to cover for the costs of college, looking at in-state tuition for room and board is around $20,000 a year.
 And if you’re looking to have your kid go out of state, that would be around $36,000 a year.

 Here’s the good news: the more kids you have, the less it costs to raise that child because you can start to share resources.
 One kid outgrows a pair of shoes, your next child can wear that pair of shoes, or you buy things in bulk, you make a bigger recipe, but obviously, there’s an emotional and relationship aspect to this.
 I don’t think most people have more kids just to try to save a few bucks.